 ISLPR Language Services Blog

 Do you know the difference?
-These three words are homophones and they confuse many people.
+The first three words are homophones.
+These four words confuse many people.